ARowden/sqs/README.md

-This project is a Queue based on AWS's Simpile Queue Service.
-The goal of this project was to create a dead simple API for Amazons Simpile Queue Service so that anyone, with almost no knowledge of SQS can be up and running in minutes.
+This project is a client wrapper for AWS's Simpile Queue Service.
+The goal of this project was to create a dead simple API for
+Amazons Simpile Queue Service so that anyone, with no knowledge of SQS, can be up and running in minutes.

 ### Getting started
 #### Get a server set up with AWS access